kovidgoyal/calibre/manual/gui.rst

 .. image:: images/cover_browser.png
     :align: center

-In addition to the cover grid described above, you can also have |app| display covers in the single row.
+In addition to the cover grid described above, you can also have calibre display covers in the single row.
 This is activated via a button in the lower right corner of the main window.
 In :guilabel:`Preferences->Look & Feel->Cover Browser` you can change the number of covers displayed, and even have the cover